briandipalma/flux-for-components/README.md

 Given the high update rates for certain tiles, which would trigger rerender requests for tiles that might not even be visible we had to consider the possibility of needing those custom `shouldComponentUpdate` methods.

+While all of the above concerns are highly tractable, it would have been preferable if we didn't need to worry about them at all.